 This study will be completed in Howe Sound, an inlet of the Salish Sea.
 The Sound is strongly affected by all the rivers and streams flowing into and around it, including but not restricted to the Fraser River and the glacially fed Squamish river.
 The Sound has been inhabited by the Squamish Nation for 9800 years and is approximately 60 km from the bustling city of Vancouver.
 The uniquely wild Howe Sound area provides a playground to climbers, bikers, kiteboarders, hikers and paddlers alike.

-The full-scale project will begin January 2020 and end December 2020, giving the project a full year to collect oceanographic data in the Sound in partnership with the Pacific Salmon Foundation and the Plankton Ecology group at IOS, Fisheries and Oceans Canada.
+The full-scale project will begin January 2021 and end December 2021, giving the project a full year to collect oceanographic data in the Sound in partnership with the Pacific Salmon Foundation and the Plankton Ecology group at IOS, Fisheries and Oceans Canada.
 Annual growth activity of phytoplankton and zooplankton in pelagic systems can be identified by studying the spring and fall blooms (Smayda, 1997).
 As spring begins, the increased temperature, solar radiation, and thermal stratification drives blooms in phytoplankton abundance and biomass (Cushing, 1959).
 After a lag, there is typically a zooplankton bloom as they graze on the phytoplankton.
 These biomass peaks usually remain for a few weeks to months until nutrient limitation collapses the blooms (Sommer et al. 1986).
 In late summer or fall, a fall bloom of phytoplankton and zooplankton can occur due to excess nutrients in the water (Sommer et al. 1986).
 However, annual phytoplankton and zooplankton patterns can greatly differ depending on the ecosystem and the year (Cloern & Jassby, 2008).
 Using wavelet analysis to extract periodic components from phytoplankton time series (Winder & Cloern, 2010) from Stockner et al (1972) we can determine when to sample in the Sound so as to get a better understanding of the changes in plankton biomass.
-Based of the results of Stockner et al (1972) and recent studies from the Pacific Salmon Foundation, we recommend that samples are taken in January, mid April, mid May, August and October to get an accurate representation of the spring and fall blooms of phytoplankton and zooplankton.
+Based of the results of Stockner et al (1972) and recent studies from the Pacific Salmon Foundation, we recommend that samples are taken in January, mid March, mid April, August and October to get an accurate representation of the spring and fall blooms of phytoplankton and zooplankton.

 Stockner divided the Sound into five zones based on physical oceanographic characteristics (Figure 1) (Stockner et al. 1972).
 For the study, we will be sampling at eight sites, with the majority of locations based of where Stockner et al. sampled.
-From Stockner et al. we will be sampling at their 1, 4, 5, 6, 7, 8, 10 and 11, as sites 2, 3 and 9 are duplicates (Figure 1).
+From Stockner et al. we will be sampling at their 1, 4, 5, 6, 7, 8, 10 and 11 sites, as sites 2, 3 and 9 are duplicates.
 A GPS will be used to determine sampling coordinates of the sites.
 A depth sounder on board will be used to determine sampling depths.

 This survey will include standard physical, chemical; nutrients and oxygen, and biological; dominant species, phytoplankton and zooplankton biomass, and primary productivity data as recommended by CORI (2017).

 Biological samples will be collected at each sample location using phytoplankton and zooplankton net tows, and sieves to size fractionate the plankton.
 The nets will be deployed using a wire and pulley system.
 As in Stockner et al (1972), we will sample from 1m and 5m depths with a phytoplankton net tow (mesh size 64μm).
 We will assess species composition, dominance of major taxa, and phytoplankton volumes during the spring and fall bloom period.
-We will conduct vertical zooplankton hauls from 50m deep to surface at each station with a net of 57cm in diameter and mesh size of 350μm.
-The plankton collected from these tows will be size fractionated into 125, 250, 500, 1000, and 2000 micron size classes and stored in jars.
-Phytoplankton and zooplankton samples will be preserved with 10% formaldehyde, using 20mL for each of the 100mL samples for laboratory analysis and the phytoplankton with Lugol’s solution.
+We will conduct vertical zooplankton hauls from depth to surface at each station with a net of 57cm in diameter and mesh size of 350μm.
+The plankton collected from these tows will be then stored in jars.
+Zooplankton samples will be preserved with 10% formaldehyde, using 20mL for each of the 100mL samples for laboratory analysis and the phytoplankton with Lugol’s solution.
 The zooplankton samples will be sent to the Plankton Ecology group at IOS, Fisheries and Oceans for species taxonomy.
 The phytoplankton, nutrient and chlorophyll samples will be sent to the Pacific Salmon Foundation for analysis.

 Upon comparing our results to the study conducted in the 1970s, we hope to better understand species abundance and diversity trends in the Sound and changes in plankton and ecosystem productivity.
 This research may further our understanding of how climate change and other anthropogenic drivers impact phyto- and zooplankton abundance and productivity, with potential cascading impacts on the Sound’s marine food web.
 This baseline inventory and regular monitoring of plankton will inform future development and monitoring studies in the Sound.